-Your potential savings differ based on your home, where you live, how much insulation you have and your preferred temperature settings.
-You might see average savings, significant savings or somewhere in the middle.
+Your possible savings vary based on your home, where you live, how much insulation you have and your preferred temperature settings.
+You might experience average savings, significant savings or somewhere in the middle.

-If you're finding you're only seeing minimal savings on energy costs, you might be optimizing for energy efficiency already.
-This includes switching off your HVAC system when you're not at home or turning your thermostat up/down when you're asleep.
+If you’re noticing you’re only seeing small savings on energy costs, you might be optimizing for energy efficiency currently.
+This includes switching off your HVAC system when you’re not at home or turning your thermostat up/down when you’re asleep.

-Smart thermostats make the process easy through their hands-off process that gradually shifts the temperature.
-If you're at home often, it might not save you money on energy costs as is the point in an automated, energy-efficient schedule.
+Smart thermostats make this simple through their hands-off process that gradually shifts the temperature.
+If you’re at home a lot, it might not save you money on energy costs as is the point in an automated, energy-efficient schedule.

 How to Get a Smart Thermostat Rebate

 Many utility companies give rebates to homeowners who install energy-saving, ENERGY STAR-certified equipment like a smart thermostat.
-The rebate amount varies by company, but in many instances, it will cover most or all the cost.
-To learn more, visit your utility company's website for rebate info.
+The rebate total varies by company, but in many instances, it will take care of most or all the expense.
+To find out more, check your utility company’s website for rebate information.

 Depend On the Experts for Your Smart Thermostat Needs

-Installing a smart thermostat is an investment, but it can help you spend less money in the long run.
-If you’ve been considering installing one and want to know if they run as promised, we offer free home comfort assessments.
-Call our Experts at 859-905-0834 to request yours now!
+Installing a smart thermostat is an investment, but it can save you money in the long run.
+If you’ve been considering installing one and want to know if they work as promised, we offer free home comfort assessments.
+Call our Experts at 866-397-3787 to schedule yours now!